askpng/atomic-t480s/README.md

 - Just Perfection
 - Night Theme Switcher

+From my humble perspective, these extensions do not modify the essence of the GNOME way, but rather enhance it, and so I have decided to bring them to you too.

 In addition, [nautilus-copy-path](https://github.com/chr314/nautilus-copy-path) is also installed by default at a system level.

 Minor `gschemas` changes have also been made, which affects:

 - favorite apps
 - default background image
-- accent color & default fonts (set to Ubuntu Sans 10.5 - it's *very* pretty, pleasant, and performant!)
+- accent color set to purple & default fonts (set to Ubuntu Sans 10.5 - it's *very* pretty, pleasant, and performant!)
 - set Mutter to wait 30s before an app is considered not responding
 - Nautilus set to show link options & permanent file deletion